--> Surge Impedance and Surge Impedance Loading (SIL)

 Characteristic Impedance (Zc) = square root of (jwL/jwC).

-On simplifying it we got a result as:
+On simplifying it we got the result:

 Zs= Zc = square root of (L/C).

-The above quantity has a dimension of resistance is known as the Surge impedance of the line.
-When a purely resistive load of value equal to surge impedance is connected at the receiving end of the line, then the reactive power generated by the shunt capacitor will be completely absorbed by the series inductor of the transmission line.
+The above quantity has a dimension of resistance known as the Surge impedance of the line.
+When a purely resistive load of value equal to surge impedance is connected at the

 The value of Surge impedance for overhead transmission line is around 400 ohm, whereas surge impedance value for underground cable is around 40 ohm.